 How to get started

 You can’t plan for every eventuality, no matter what size business you are.
 Instead, focus on where you’re most exposed and tier the issues in terms of their potential severity.

 With so many different channels of communication available today, consistency matters.
 Yes, you can adapt the tone for the channel if needed, but make sure there is a consistent message throughout media relations, social and digital channels and customer service teams.
 Every touchpoint has to be aligned.

-Put a process in place: Develop, test and establish a watertight process to ensure that everything works like clockwork when the time comes.
+Develop, test and establish a watertight process to ensure that everything works like clockwork when the time comes.
 From centralising contact details for all key stakeholders (PR, social, customer service, spokespeople, execs etc) to creating decision trees.
 Even knowing your enquiry handling rules and SLAs for responses.
 Make sure staff know what is expected of them and what they should or shouldn’t be doing or saying.

 There’s no shortage of examples of high-profile companies failing spectacularly at crisis management.
 Take note of what they did wrong – and what they did right – and learn from it.